 - AWS Diagram per Workload Type:

-- This Visio file has one tab per workload type (ex: EC2, S3, Elastic Beanstalk, VPC…) that provides a good visualization depending on who you are: typically, an IT Ops guy will be more interested in the EC2 tab whereas a DevOps guy will be more interested in the Web Apps tab
+- This Visio file has one tab per workload type (ex: EC2, S3, Elastic Beanstalk, VP, etc) that provides a good visualization depending on who you are.
+Typically, an IT Ops guy will be more interested in the EC2 tab whereas a DevOps guy will be more interested in the Web Apps tab

 - AWS Global Diagram:

-- This architecture diagram contains absolutely everything.
-While this is very good to see everything and the relationship in one shot, it is tough to read when you have a big AWS account
+- This architecture diagram contains everything.
+While it is very good to see everything and the relationships in one shot, it is hard to read when you have a large AWS account

 - AWS Diagram per application:

-- This is one of the most requested features from our users.
-AWS architects make a pretty intensive use of Tags to organize their resources and they ask us to allow to specify a tag to use to group resources in Visio Diagrams
+- This is one of the most popular features from our users.
+AWS architects make an intensive use of Tags to organize their resources.
+They asked us to allow to specify a tag to use and group resources in Visio Diagrams

-- With the AWS Diagram per application feature, you can select a Tag that correspond to your application grouping (or whatever grouping that you like) and Cloudockit will automatically generate one diagram per application
+- With the AWS Diagram per application feature, you can select a Tag that corresponds to your application grouping, or whatever grouping that you like, and Cloudockit will automatically generate one diagram per application

-Cloudockit lets you work in the Diagraming tools you know with native support of Visio & Draw.io
+Cloudockit lets you work in the diagramming tools you know with native support of Visio, Draw.io & LucidChart

 All architecture diagrams automatically generated by Cloudockit are .vsdx files which are native Visio files.
-That has plenty of advantages as it will allow you to modify the file as you want.
-One of the most common scenarios of using Cloudockit Diagramming feature is to visualize the existing environment so that you can present to a review board the changes that you are planning to do.
-That’s where this is really important to be able to modify the file that Cloudockit has generated.
+This has plenty of advantages as it will allow you to modify the file as you want.
+One of the most common scenarios of using Cloudockit diagramming features is to visualize the existing environment to let you can present the changes you are planning to a review board.
+That is where it is important to be able to modify the file that Cloudockit has generated.

 In addition to that, you can modify the texts, the shapes, the layers and everything that you usually do in Visio:

-To create those diagrams automatically, we have developed a stencil that contains the most used workloads for Azure, AWS and GCP and you can also access this Cloud Visio Stencil for free.
+To create the diagrams automatically, we have developed a stencil that contains the most used workloads for Azure, AWS and GCP.
+You can also access this Cloud Visio Stencil for free.

-We are also fully supporting draw.io so when you generate your Cloudockit diagrams you will be able to choose the diagraming tool that make the most sense for you.
+We also fully support draw.io and LucidChart so when you generate your Cloudockit diagrams you will be able to choose the diagraming tool that makes the most sense for you.

-Cloudockit helps you build awesome visualization of your Application Architectures with 3D Diagrams support
+Cloudockit helps you build awesome visualization of your Application Architectures with the support of 3D Diagrams

-Those diagrams are fully editable as the 2D Version.
+The diagram above are fully editable as a 2D Version.

-Cloudockit schedules the diagrams generation so that you always have up-to-date diagrams
+Cloudockit schedules the diagrams generation to always have up-to-date diagrams

-This feature is provided by the Automation feature of Cloudockit that allows you to schedule the document generation (including the diagrams).
+This feature is provided by Cloudockit’s Automation feature which allows you to schedule the document generation (including the diagrams).
 You can choose when you want to generate up-to-date diagrams and Cloudockit will automatically proceed with the generation of the diagrams.

-Here is a list of other features that you may be interested in:
+Here is a list of other features you may be interested in:

-- Diagrams are embedded in the Word Document
+- Diagrams are embedded in the Word Documents

-- Cloudockit generates a full Word Document in addition to the Visio Diagrams and those diagrams are included in the Word:
+- Cloudockit generates a full Word Document in addition to the Visio Diagrams.
+All diagrams are included in the Word document

-- Embedded Visio in the word document: by default, diagrams are embedded as picture in the word document but you can also embed them as Editable Visio object so that when you click on it, you can directly edit it in the word document.
-Be careful with the size of the word document that it generates, it can become pretty big.
+- Embedded Visio in the Word document: by default, diagrams are embedded as pictures in the Word document, however, you can also embed them as Editable Visio object.
+When you click on the Editable Visio object, you can directly edit it in Word.
+Be careful with the size of the Word document it generates, it can become very heavy.

-We are working really hard to improve the AWS Diagrams that we currently create.
+We are working very hard to improve the AWS diagrams we currently create.
 Here are a few features we are currently working on: